GPSS: Barber shop

 The SEIZE / RELEASE pairs are linked by the facility name, because many independent facilities may exist in the model.
 They can model operators, like a barber, a repairman, an agent, but also pieces of equipment, like a crane, a gas station, an authorization document, etc., in fact anything with capacity one.
-To simulate multiple parallel servers, like a team of five barbers, or an oven with a capacity of 10, GPSS uses entities named STORAGEs.
+To simulate multiple parallel servers, like a team of five barbers, or an oven with a capacity of 10, GPSS uses another entity named STORAGE.

-After a customer seizes Joe, she proceeds to the next statement which is ADVANCE 16,4, whose task is to freeze the entity for a prescribed length of time, here a random number picked between 16-4=12 and 16+4=20mn.
-Other service time distributions are available through GPSS FUNCTION (a somehow different notion than function in other programming languages).
+After a customer seizes Joe, it proceeds to the next statement which is ADVANCE 16,4, whose task is to freeze the entity for a prescribed length of time.
+Here, a random number between 16-4=12 and 16+4=20mn is picked.
+Other service time distributions are available through GPSS FUNCTION.
 During that time, other transactions will be allowed to move through the model, blocking some other facilities that may exist in the model, but not Joe because this facility is busy with the frozen customer.
 After the prescribed time, the customer will wake up, proceed to the next statement, which will free Joe, and TERMINATE.

-Then the next transaction on the previous block, that is a customer sitting on a chair, will be able to SEIZE Joe.
+The following transaction on the previous block, which is a customer sitting on a chair, will be able to SEIZE Joe.
 To select the "next" transaction, GPSS uses the first-come first-served basis, with priority.
 Other selection policies can be programmed by direct manipulation of the future event chain entity.

 In parallel to this first segment, simulating the customer behavior, a second model segment simulates the end of the day.
 At time 480mn = 8h an entity is GENERATEd, which will TERMINATE on the next block.
-This time, the TERMINATE as a parameter of 1, meaning a special counter is decreased by 1.
+This time, the TERMINATE has parameter 1, meaning a special counter is decreased by 1.
 When that counter reaches 0, the program stops and the output is printed.
 This special counter is set up with the START statement.
 In the example, it is set to one, thus the simulation will finish after one run of 480 mn in simulated time.